Losant/losant-docs/docs/workflows/data/allen-bradley-write.md

 # Allen-Bradley: Write

-The Allen-Bradley: Write Node allows you to write to multiple tags from your [Allen-Bradley](https://en.wikipedia.org/wiki/Allen-Bradley) CompactLogix or ControlLogix device through EtherNet/IP.
+The Allen-Bradley: Write Node allows you to write to multiple tags on your [Allen-Bradley](https://en.wikipedia.org/wiki/Allen-Bradley) CompactLogix or ControlLogix programmable logic controller (PLC) through EtherNet/IP.
 This node is only available in [edge workflows](/workflows/edge-workflows/).

 ![Allen-Bradley Write Node](/images/workflows/data/allen-bradley-write-node.png "Allen-Bradley Write Node")